The Ugly Truth Behind United's "Beautiful People of Denver" | Westword

 Hear it for yourself here, as sung by Tammy Grimes, who starred as Brown on Broadway (Debbie Reynolds had the role in the 1964 film):

 Thankfully, United did not include any lyrics (much less any info on their musical origins) beyond the earworm repetition of the "bea-u-ti-ful people" line in its commercial.
-Because these days in Denver, and particularly at Denver International Airport, where the situation has occasionally gotten tense over the past few days, "never a dog fight/never a brawl" just doesn't ring true.
+Because with all the challenges of summer travel out of the Denver airport, "never a dog fight/never a brawl" just doesn't ring true.

 Beautiful!
 The people of Denver thank you.